Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

   await createSessionIfMissingOrExpired()

   // Retrieve an up-to-date list of segments the user in this session belongs to.
-  // Segments are important to support segment-aware rules that might be
+  // Segments are important to support segment-aware merchandising rules that might be
   // associated with A/B tests.
   // Keep in mind that user behavior changes segments during the session!
   // If caching is used, use short lifetimes.